Maestro-15/cloud-key-value-store/HW2/README.md

 ## How to run it

-python -m venv venv
+python -m venv venv\\
-venv\Scripts\activate
+venv\Scripts\activate\\
-python -m uvicorn server:app --port 8001
+python -m uvicorn server:app --port 800x --workers 1\\
-pything benchmark.py
+pything benchmark.py\\
+Run all of these commands again for each desired port.\\
+Current implementation supports ports 8001, 8002, 8003.\\